We are delighted to welcome you onto the MIBTP programme which starts on Monday 27th September 2021.

 - See current student blogs (below) for ideas about how best to plan accommodation and travel during the training year.

-In order to receive your monthly stipend payments*, please ensure that you submit your bank details to student finance in good time; the first payment will be made around 1st October (you will need to have completed enrolment before you can enter your bank details).
-To do this:
+In order to receive your monthly stipend payments, please ensure that you submit your bank details to student finance in good time; the first payment will be made around 1st October (you will need to have completed enrolment before you can enter your bank details).
+Students should enter their UK bank details online as follows -

 - From your Student finance page select the “Providing Your Bank Details” tab on the left

-- Select the PG/UG Awards from the drop down list and continue to enter your UK bank sort code and account number
+- Select the PG/UG Awards from the drop down list and continue to enter your bank sort code and account number.

 You will be contacted by your registered university with details on how to set up your stipend payments.